236 people are interested

 All potential volunteers must complete a volunteer application, attend the comprehensive MCDA 40 hour SAVA training and participate in ongoing training.
-Our next 40 hour training opportunity will be held Tuesday/Thursday evenings and Friday lunch remotely on video and Saturday mornings in person from March 9th-April 1st.
-The application deadline is February 28th.
+Our next 40 hour training opportunity will be held Tuesday/Thursday evenings and Friday lunch remotely on video and Saturday mornings in person in February 2024.

 For more information, to obtain an application or if you have any questions, please contact us at 503-988-3222 or email firstname.lastname@example.org ATTN: SAVA Training Coordinator.

 About Multnomah County District Attorney's Office Victim Assistance Program

 1200 SW First Ave, Suite 5300, Portland, OR 97204, US